-5. There’s a desire to take the application into production
+5. There’s a desire to take the applications into production

-Another important consideration is that you can take the application into production.
+Another important consideration is that you can take the applications into production.
 You will gain a clearer picture of the time to market advantage.
-Plus, you will help your internal PR efforts with a live application that delivers real business value.
+Plus, you will help your internal PR efforts with a live application that’s delivering real business value.
 (As an aside, starting with a prototype might lead others to believe this approach is only suitable for prototyping, selling the impact short.)

-If you decide not to take the application live, the decision should be made for business—not technical—reasons.
-For instance, one of our customers built a customer self-service portal in six weeks, only to discover a week before go-live that their biggest competitor launched a mobile app.
+If you decide not to take an application live, the decision should be made for business—not technical—reasons.
+For instance, a Mendix customer built a customer self-service portal in six weeks, only to discover a week before go-live that their biggest competitor launched a mobile app.
 They delayed the launch a few weeks to build their own mobile app.
 This business decision led to a better outcome.

 6. The requirements aren’t completely specified

-As I mentioned above, digital innovation projects are often marked by unclear business requirements.
+As discussed above, digital innovation projects are often marked by unclear business requirements.
 Don’t worry; this is a good thing!
-For your first project, it’s better to define a high-level goal or purpose, versus detailed requirements.
-Then, your team can capture and refine requirements through our iterative development approach.
-The process of getting from idea to application is traditionally a lot work, so when your users see an idea come to fruition in just 30 days, they’ll be amazed.
+For your first projects, it is better to define a high-level goal or purpose, versus detailed requirements.
+Then, your team can capture and refine requirements using an iterative development approach.
+The process of getting from idea to production is traditionally a lot of work, so when your users see an idea come to fruition in just 30 days, they will be amazed.

-To ensure that the app delivers the best possible experience to the user, it should be intelligent, contextual and proactive – a Smart App.
-Waze is a navigation app that is smart and personalized for the user because it knows where you are in real-time, knows whether you are in transit and knows when you typically arrive to work in the morning.
-It can combine contextual and historical data with real-time traffic and weather data, in order to optimize your commute.
-It is for this reason that the top navigation app is Waze.
+To ensure that apps deliver the best possible experience to the user, they should be intelligent, contextual and proactive – Smart Apps.
+For example, Waze is a navigation app that is smart and personalized for the user because it knows where you are in real-time, knows whether you are in transit and knows when you typically arrive to work in the morning.
+It combines contextual and historical data with real-time traffic and weather data to optimize your commute.

 Begin with the end in mind

-By picking the right first project, you will illustrate four important things:
+By picking the right first projects, you will illustrate four important things:

-- You can release an application in an unprecedentedly short time to market.
+- You can release applications in an unprecedentedly short time to market.

 - Business and IT can effectively collaborate to deliver new innovations.